nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 B
 ```

-This result is more in line with what you'd expect when working with characters: the loop successfully prints the Unicode character, as well as all the rest.
+This result is more in line with what you'd expect when working with characters: the loop successfully prints the surrogate pair character, as well as all the rest.

 ### NodeList Iterators